-and reasoned objection based on the failure of the LSA to properly handle the complaint to safeguard the rights of the data subject.
+aspects of the complaint which it decided to investigate without any statement regarding the other alleged infringements of the GDPR.
+The CSA considers that the LSA in its investigation unjustifiably failed to address a number of alleged infringements raised by the complainant and submits a relevant and reasoned objection based on the failure of the LSA to properly handle the complaint to safeguard the rights of the data subject.

 - 78. Article 57(1)(f) GDPR imposes a duty upon supervisory authorities to handle each and every complaint submitted to them and to investigate the subject matter of the complaint "to the extent appropriate".
 The term "to the extent appropriate" provides the competent supervisory authority with a margin of discretion as regards the extent or depth of the investigation needed.
-However, this discretionary power must be exercised with all due diligence and in accordance with the relevant provisions of the GDPR implying mutual cooperation. - 79.
+However, this discretionary power must be exercised with all due diligence88 and in accordance with the relevant provisions of the GDPR implying mutual cooperation. - 79.
 If the EDPB, on the basis of a relevant and reasoned objection, determines that the LSA has unjustifiably failed to investigate or in any other way address some of the issues raised by the complaint, the EDPB can issue a binding decision specifying the need for LSA to handle the matter further and to investigate to the extent appropriate the remaining subject matter of the complaint.
 To the extent that the draft decision allows it, the LSA should in principle first seek to finalise its draft decision as regards those matters that do not require further investigation within the deadline specified by Article 65(6). - 80.
 For those matters requiring further investigation, it may be necessary for the LSA to open a new case file.
 In case a new case file is opened to address the remaining issues, the LSA is required to comply with all cooperation provisions under the GDPR.
 This may lead to submitting a new draft decision in accordance with A60(3) GDPR which addresses the outstanding alleged infringement.
 In situations where it is not possible for the LSA to follow this course of action (e.g., when there is inextricable link between the matter requiring further investigation and the other parts of the LSA's draft decision that are to be finalised), it may be necessary for the LSA to first investigate the matter further and prepare an updated draft decision. - 81.
 In any event, the LSA shall be required to further address the matter and keep the members of the EDPB informed of the steps taken.
-Moreover, the CSAs can seek to use the cooperation and consistency mechanisms provided for in the GDPR in case the LSA does not fulfil its obligations flowing from the Article 65 decision (i.e addressing the remaining issues to be resolved) 85.
+Moreover, the CSAs can seek to use the cooperation and consistency mechanisms provided for in the GDPR in case the LSA does not fulfil its obligations flowing from the Article 65 decision (i.e addressing the remaining issues to be resolved) 89.